Updated October 2024

 Best for: Making confident hiring decisions based on clear data.
 Candidates can’t “cheat” a cognitive ability test.
 Qualities that may cloud an interviewer’s judgment (e.g. charisma) won’t affect the test.

-Limitations: Some candidates may be highly intelligent and great at problem-solving, but they could lack other attributes that would make them a great fit for the role.
-For instance, they may be abrasive toward colleagues or highly defensive about negative feedback.
+Limitations: Some candidates may be highly intelligent and great at problem-solving but may lack other attributes that would make them the best fit for the role.

 3. Integrity